This blog post is sponsored by TenantCloud.

-Each payment gateway has it’s own set of fees, but these can easily be offset by bumping up the monthly rent amount so it easily covers this convenience fee (or alternatively, a landlord can choose to have this cost come out of their own pocket).
+Each payment gateway has fees, but these can easily be offset by bumping up the monthly rent amount so it easily covers this convenience fee (or a landlord can choose to have this cost out of their pocket).

-Getting paid is the whole reason why you bought rental properties in the first place – right?
-Don’t let this be another pesky thing you have to deal with each month.
+Getting paid is the whole reason why you bought rental properties, right?
+Don't let this be another pesky thing that gets in the way every month.
 Automate the heck out of your income with these easy autopay options!

 3. Centralized Communication

-One of the many skills that go into good property management is good communication.
+Good communication is one of the many skills that go into good property management.

-The problem with today’s fragmented communications is that messages come in from all over the place, which makes it easier than ever to lose track of what people are trying to tell you.
+The problem with today's fragmented communications is that messages come in from all over the place, making it easier to lose track of what people are trying to tell you.